pluribus-one/gdpr-registry-app/README.md

     sudo apt install apache2 libapache2-mod-wsgi-py3

 ### Let's Encrypt SSL Certificate
-Let's Encrypt is a public Certificate Authority that provides free SSL certificates to any publicly available domain name.
+In order to protect your data in transit you need to setup a HTTPS certificate.
+Let's Encrypt is a public Certificate Authority that provides free HTTPS certificates for any publicly available domain name.

 #### Prerequisites
 * Install the Apache web server as described in previous section